 The Centre for English Language and Foundation Studies (CELFS) provides support for students for whom English is a foreign language, including courses to improve your English language and academic literacy.

 The International Foundation Programme is ideal preparation for degree-level study at the University of Bristol.
+We also offer a separate International Foundation Programme for Medicine and Dentistry.

 For more information on becoming a student at Bristol visit the international students website.